Computer Science and Information Systems

 Hours: 3

-(Same as MATH 317) Computer algebra systems will be introduced.
+Computer algebra systems will be introduced.
 Topics include methods for approximate solutions of equations in one variable, polynomial approximation methods, numerical calculus, numerical solutions to ordinary differential equations, linear systems of equations and difference equations.
-Prerequisites: COSC 1436; and COSC 1337; and MATH 2414 or concurrent enrollment with MATH 2414.
+Prerequisites: MATH 2414 with a minimum grade of C or concurrent enrollment in MATH 2414 and COSC 1436 with a minimum grade of C. Crosslisted with: MATH 317.

 CSCI 319 - Computational Simulations of Physical Systems